 She signed up for ESL, got a job, found housing, and is now learning to drive.
 In 3 years she has accomplished so much.
 She eventually wants to go to college to study something that will pay her more money.

-Everything listed is things she needs to secure so she is safe and stable.
+Everything listed is things she needs to secure, so she is safe and stable.
 Only after creating that stability can she start to plan for college.
-That’s a lot of things that many people take for granted not having to experience.

 My friend has a long-term plan and is in this for the long haul.
-All of the things she has acquired are stepping stones to help support her to her dream.
-Her dream job, her dream house, her version of the American dream for her family.
+Everything she’s acquired is a stepping stone to help support her dream.
+A dream job, dream house, and her version of the American dream for her family.

 For me, cultural barriers are a big one to navigate around.
 I even had a great role model to watch who did it before me.
 My father is from Puerto Rico.
 He has worked hard for my family.

 He managed to secure a job that he worked at for years so he can receive a free college education.
-He is now currently working on his Ph.D.
+He’s now currently working on his Ph.D.
 My 61-year-old and amazes me daily.

-My point is, as someone who knows first hand and has taken breaks from school; take your time.
-This is not easy to accomplish especially dodging these barriers.
-While some lower-income and/or first-generation students complete their bachelor’s in 4 years with no student debt, there are many that do not.
+My point is, as someone who knows first hand, and has taken breaks from school; take your time.
+This isn’t easy to accomplish, especially dodging these barriers.
+While some lower-income and/or first-generation students complete their bachelor’s in 4 years with no student debt, there are many that don’t.

 That’s okay.
-We’re human with so much on our plates it can feel overwhelming.
-People who do not go through these same barriers have a different timeline.
-When you get discouraged pick yourself up.
+We’re human with so much on our plates, it can feel overwhelming.
+People who don’t go through these barriers have a different timeline.
+When you get discouraged, pick yourself up.

-Just know that there are so many people in America who are going through the same struggle.
-In my mind that is like a built-in community, a support system – that knows the struggle.
+Just know that there are many people in America who are going through the same struggle.
+In my mind, it’s like a built-in community, a support system that knows the struggle.

-The team that I want to win – despite these unfair barriers.
+They’re the team I want to win, despite these unfair barriers.
 Moments when I feel doubt, I refocus and center myself.
 I take a look at my potential struggles and I start to work through the barriers.

 I think of solutions to potential hiccups that may occur.
 I stay on top of my budgeting and savings plan.
 I research more scholarships.

-Staying proactive about your very real things like savings and expenses and taking things day by day help me succeed.
+Staying proactive about your challenges is like savings and expenses.
+Take things day by day to succeed.